 While hormones are naturally occurring molecules that depend on the body’s chemical makeup, there are measures you can take to balance them out as much as possible.
 Apart from the obvious need to exercise, here are a few ways you can manage your hormones for more effective weight loss:

 Eat enough protein.

 Consuming the right types of food is essential for anybody looking to lose weight.
 In this case, it is especially important to eat enough protein.
 Dietary protein provides your body with the building blocks to maintain muscle, bone, and skin health.
 It can also influence the production and release of hormones that control appetite.
-In this case, our article on Healor discusses how it may be helpful to get nutritional counseling to ensure you are eating enough of the right macronutrients depending on your body’s needs.
+In this case, it may be helpful to get nutritional counseling to ensure you are eating enough of the right macronutrients depending on your body’s needs.

 Manage your stress levels.

 Although stress is a normal response that protects you from threatening situations, too much stress can have a negative impact on your health.
 An article by Symptom Find explains how “stress can lead to cardiovascular disease and hypertension over time”.
 Stress can also throw your hormones off balance.
 Having constantly elevated levels of cortisol in your body can lead to excessive calorie intake and increased belly fat.
 Activities such as meditation, yoga, and walking can help you reduce your stress significantly and prevent unnecessary weight gain.